 - a cabin crew member returns to work following a prolonged period of illness

 - there is any doubt about the continued fitness of a cabin crew member

 Note: Some employers may also require you to have an assessment by their occupational health department or provider.
-You should always check whether a medical assessment is being carried out for the purposes of the Part-MED requirements, under the employer’s occupational health requirements, or both.
+You should always check whether a medical assessment is being carried out for the purposes of the UK Part-MED requirements, under the employer’s occupational health requirements, or both.

-If you are having an assessment for the purposes of the Part-MED requirements, you should always be issued with a medical report, signed by the AME or OHMP responsible for the assessment, confirming that you are ‘fit’, ‘unfit’ or ‘fit with specified limitation(s)’ – see below.
+If you are having an assessment for the purposes of the UK Part-MED requirements, you should always be issued with a medical report, signed by the AME or OHMP responsible for the assessment, confirming that you are ‘fit’, ‘unfit’ or ‘fit with specified limitation(s)’ – see below.
 Medical assessment for occupational health purposes is a matter for the employer and, in some circumstances, it is possible that you may be assessed as not meeting the occupational health requirements even though you have been issued with an medical report stating that you are fit for cabin crew duties.

 The UK requirements for cabin crew medical examinations and assessments are detailed in the Implementing Rules (IRs) and Guidance Material (GM).

 Following a medical examination or assessment, the crew member will be issued with a Medical Report.
 The crew member must sign the report and provide a copy to their employer.
 There is no standard format for the Medical Report, but it must contain all of the elements specified in AMC1 MED.C.030 Cabin Crew Medical Report.

 Cabin crew who hold a Medical Report and experience a decrease in medical fitness are required to seek further advice.